 There is no limit to how old you can be to learn how to fly.
 As long as you pass the relevant medical exams you can get your pilots licence.
 If you have been declared medically unfit, you will not be able to start training for your pilots licence.

-It is difficult to give an exact amount, but if the PPL is completed in the minimum hours required by law and all the exams are passed on the first attempt, the cost will be approximately R75,000 (excluding medical exams and club fees).
+It is difficult to give an exact amount, but if the PPL is completed in the minimum hours required by law and all the exams are passed on the first attempt, the cost will be approximately R97 000.00 including all your study material and ground school.
+For a more detailed costing breakdown, please contact our office.

 Yes you can.
 You will have to discuss this with your instructor so that he can work out a package to suit your specific wants and needs.